It is the middle of January in the year 2021.

 While looking through Facebook, I also found an antidote to my low grade annoyance.
 The Dharma insight (the second jewel, Buddha's teachings - while the third jewel is Buddha himself) that helped me diagnose and provide an antidote to the annoyance.

 I saw a question posed in a group that follows the same Buddhist lineage as me: The person was asking how we could bring our spiritual practice more firmly into our daily lives.
 And I found myself leaning in and offering a perspective.
 Because just the night before I had been reading transformative words of my teacher from a notebook from a 2013 festival when I traveled to Portugal.
 (A major benefit of reduced social media time, we start reading paper works again.
 That allows us to really focus.)

 He was talking about a basic Buddhist view, that our mind is not the same as our body.
 That the two are related, of course, but our mind is formless and not physical.
 And it continues after death.
 The mind — or consciousness — doesn't stop.

 (And I am ad-libbing here, he didn't say this, but the mind simply gets transformed, or recycled, and takes on a new life.
-Perhaps we can understand it rather like the acorn and the oak tree?
-Forever creating and recreating one another.
 This mental continuum that continues and continues... until it realizes enlightenment.)